MyEtherWallet/knowledge-base-v3/src/content/getting-started/ethereum-glossary.md

 {
-"title"       : "Defining Common Terms in the Ethereum / Crypto Space", "sort"        : "35",
+"title"       : "A Glossary of Common Terms in the Ethereum / Crypto Space", "sort"        : "35",
 "category"    : "Getting Started",
 "description" : "Getting Started",